carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_introduction.md

     - **$\dots$**
   - **workspace_creation**

 As discussed in the [previous posts in this site](https://carmelgafa.com/tags/azure-ml/), I have created a set scripts that create the Azure resource group and AzureML Workspace, with its Compute resources and Azure ML Datastore.
 This makes it easier to just delete the resource group and recreate it whenever necessary, thus saving some money.
+The workspace creation scripts are driven from a parameters file that contains the names of the various entities that will be created.
+The azureml workspace configuration is then stored in the file **.azureml/config.json**.

 ## Our Project